nichoth/level-track/readme.markdown

 When `opts.objectMode` is true, output is written as objects.
 Otherwise, output is written as newline-delimited lines of json.

+You may also specify an optional `opts.keyMap(key)` function to pre-transform keys.
+Return the value you want to use for the key.

 # install

 With [npm](https://npmjs.org) do: